IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2015_Volume2.md

 ### igCombo
 Feature | Description
 ---|---
-Auto Complete | Typing in the combo will now suggests the first matching result from the list.
+Auto complete | Typing in the combo will now suggests the first matching result from the list.
+[View sample](%%SamplesUrl%%/combo/filtering)
-Grouping | You can now group items in the combo list.
-Header and Footer Templates | Header and footer can now be configured in the combo using templates.
+[Grouping](#combo-grouping) | You can now group items in the combo list.
+[View sample](%%SamplesUrl%%/combo/grouping) Header and Footer Templates | Header and footer can now be configured in the combo using templates.
+[View sample](%%SamplesUrl%%/combo/templates)
 RTL Support | Added support for right-to-left languages.
-Dropdown Orientation | By default the dropdown list will automatically display on top or bottom depending on the available space.
+[Dropdown Orientation](#combo-dd-orientation) | By default the dropdown list will automatically display on top or bottom depending on the available space.
 You can also explicilty configure its behavior with the `dropDownOrientation` option.
 Custom Values | The option `allowCustomValue` to set custom values in combo’s text input was dropped in 15.1, but we listened to your feedback and we are enabling this back in this release.
+[View sample](%%SamplesUrl%%/combo/editing)
 Performance Improvements | We ensure all interactions with the combo work smoothly with more than 10 000 records.
 Initial loading time, dropdown opening and closing animations, selection, typing with auto complete and auto select – it all works blazing fast.

 ### igDataChart